anoushkrit/Psoriasis-Prediction/README.md

 * **Question2**: What is the process for testing the sample size value?

-The process for testing the Sample Size value
+The process for testing the Sample Size value is the Unsupervised Learning Approach using **k-means clustering** for the proper classification.
+This verification will occur after the model is trained in the dataset and features provided by the **News Reporter**.

 * **Question3**: What will be the sample size based on given dataset details?

-The Sample Size which is required in the given dataset are
+To calculate the sample size we have to again apply statistcal formulas but they can optimised by the help of other **Machine Learning Algorithms**.